Skip to Main Content

 Carefully consider how you will transition any needed medical and/or mental health care to Rhode Island.
 Brown University Health Services is a wonderful resources for primary and urgent care for all Brown Students.
 You may also elect to establish a new primary care physician outside of Brown; please check with your insurance to find a physician in network.
 In addition, the medical school has a dedicated therapist (Laurice Girouard) who is available to meet with all medical students.
 For those students who may be interested in other or additional mental health support, zencare.co is a wonderful resource.
 Don’t hesitate to reach out to a member of the Office of Student Affairs for further support in this (or any!) area.

-Please see this Brown Health Services site, detailing the items that you need to complete in terms of immunizations.
-You may submit the forms online via their portal; your Brown username and password are the same as those you used to access your secondary application with us.
-Please note that you cannot access the portal until you activate your Brown email account (see above).
-The immunization submission deadline was June 1, 2023.
-Please make your appointments as soon as possible to prevent delays in your matriculation (extension requests: email both ams-records@brown.edu and nursing@brown.edu).
-Effective June 1, 2023, Brown University no longer requires the COVID-19 vaccine for faculty, staff, students, or visitors.
-However, please note that the initial vaccine series and booster are still required for AMS students prior to their matriculation at the medical school since our students spend a significant amount of time in clinical settings where full vaccination continues to be required.
+Please see this Brown Health Services site, detailing the medical requirements and forms that you need to complete prior to beginning your clinical rotations.
+You may submit these requirements and forms online via your patient portal; your Brown username and password are the same as those you used to access your secondary application with us.
+Please note that you cannot access the patient portal until you've activated your Brown email account (see above).
+The medical requirements submission deadline was June 1, 2024, so make your appointments as soon as possible.

 Additional Required Training

 All matriculating students are required to complete training on Bloodborne Pathogens and HIPAA.
-Please click here to be taken to these training modules, where you will find additional instructions.
-These are both due August 4, 2023.
+These are both due August 6, 2024.
 Combined, these should take about 90 minutes.
+Information on how to complete this training will be available soon.

 Academic Accommodations